learning-java-a-test-driven-approach/errata/errata-1e1.md

       </tr>
       <tr>
          <td>362</td>
          <td>The footnote's last sentence, "Since Java does not support continuations by default, we cannot take this approach" is misleading.
-This is <i>exactly</i> the approach we take by using exceptions to 'bail out' of the current stack frame context.</td>
+This is <i>exactly</i> the approach we take by using exceptions to 'bail out' of the current stack frame context.
+What we mean when we say, "by default," we mean that Java does not natively support first-class methods in the same way that would allow us to use first-class continuations, which requires tail-call optimization.
+(See Scheme or Haskell's implementations of continuations for further information.)</td>
          <td></td>
          <td></td>
       </tr>